tc-seiko/tc-seiko.github.io/_posts/2018-06-30-structuring-deep-learning-projects.md

 x := \frac{x}{\sigma^2}
 $$

-I want to reiterate that I normalize the mean and standard deviation over the *training set*, not over the features.
+I want to reiterate that I normalize the mean and standard deviation for each feature over the *training set*, not over the features for each sample in the training set.
 It seems obvious now, but that detail tripped me up initially.

 Another important detail is that I keep track of the mean and standard deviation of the inputs from my training set and use those statistics to normalize the validation and test sets.
 In other words, I don't calculate a mean and standard deviation over the validation set or test set data.
 Rather, I use the scaling factors from the training set to scale my validation and test sets.

 #### Batch Normalization
 [Batch normalization](https://towardsdatascience.com/batch-normalization-in-neural-networks-1ac91516821c) is becoming an increasingly standard part of any deep neural network.
 Whereas the previous technique normalized the input features, the batch norm technique reduces overfitting by normalizing the mean and variances of the *hidden layer activations*.

 Batch norm is done per-minibatch.
 Like the input feature normalization, I use the mean and variances from the training set to apply batch norm to the validation and test sets.
-But unlikely input feature normalization, batch norm is done per-minibatch and not over the whole training set, so I actually use an exponentially weighted average of the mean and variances from the training set.
+But unlike input feature normalization, batch norm is done per-minibatch and not over the whole training set, so I actually use an exponentially weighted average of the mean and variances from the training set.

 That can be a little mind-bending, so I'll say it another way.
-In batch norm, the mean and variance is taken on an activation-by-activation basis over the data in the minibatch.
+In batch norm, the mean and variance is taken on an activation-by-activation basis over the training samples in the minibatch.
 Since that will yield as many means and variances as there are minibatches, I then apply an exponentially weighted moving average across the minibatches to obtain a final mean and variance to apply to my validation and test sets.

 #### More Training Data & Data Augmentation
 In my experience, overfitting is probably best solved by adding more data to the training set and continuing to train the network.
-This can be expensive and time-consuming, which is why it's not at the top of my list.
+Collecting more data can be expensive and time-consuming, which is why it's not at the top of my list.

 Another approach is to use data augmentation.
 Data augmentation is the process of synthesizing data to increase the data available to train the network.
-It is an excellent option in computer vision problems and can be done by adjusting the lighting, rotation, orientation, or other visual characteristics of the image.
+It is an excellent option in computer vision problems where it can be done by adjusting the lighting, rotation, orientation, or other visual characteristics of the image.
 In this way, for every image, you could get five or more images from it by transforming it in subtle ways.
 After all, if you're trying to build a network that can detect cars on the road, whether that car is oriented left or right, and whether it is sunny or rainy, there is still a car in the photo.

 Data augmention as applied to structured data or natural language processing has not really been studied.[^5]